gosang/gosang.github.io/content/posts/design-architectures/modular-monolith-architecture.md

 +++
-title = 'Modular Monolithic Architecture' date = 2023-05-30T13:58:28Z
+title = 'Modular Monolith Architecture' date = 2023-05-30T13:58:28Z
 draft = false
 series = "Design Architectures"
 +++

 In the ever-evolving landscape of software development, choosing the right architecture is crucial for building scalable, maintainable, and efficient applications.
-One architecture gaining popularity is the Modular Monolithic Architecture.
+One architecture gaining popularity is the Modular Monolith Architecture.
 In this blog, we'll explore what this architecture entails, its key components, advantages, disadvantages, use cases, and best practices.

-# What is Modular Monolithic Architecture?
+# What is Modular Monolith Architecture?

-Modular Monolithic Architecture is an approach that combines the modularity of microservices with the simplicity of a monolithic architecture.
+Modular Monolith Architecture is an approach that combines the modularity of microservices with the simplicity of a monolith architecture.
 In essence, it retains the cohesive nature e.g. single codebase of a monolith while breaking down the application into distinct, independently replaceable modules, each responsible for a specific business capability.

 # Key Concepts and Components